faebser/base/docs/index.md

 * * *

 ## What's in the box?
-After extracting Base, you will get a folder structure as follows:
+After extracting Base, you will get a folder structure as follows below:
 <pre>
 base/
   |-- index.html